kensanata/just-halberds/Halberts.md

 If you attack successfully, you deal 2d6 damage unless you use a halberd.
 This deals 3d6 damage.
-You can only attack as many times in a fight as you have endurance.
+You can only attack as many times in a fight as you have Endurance.

 When you are first hit in combat, you must subtract the damage from a random physical attribute.
 Roll 1d6: